himotoyoshi/simple-proj/README.md

-A Ruby wrapper of PROJ 7 for map projection conversion
+A Ruby wrapper of PROJ for map projection conversion
 ======

+This is a ruby extension library for map projection conversion using PROJ.
+Note that this library is not a verbatim wrapper library for PROJ.

 Installation
 ------------